Taliban sweep across Afghanistan’s south, take 4 more cities

 “Whatever forces are left or remaining that are in the Kabul area and the provinces around them, they’re going to be used for the defense of Kabul,” Roggio said.
 “Unless something dramatically changes, and I don’t see how that’s possible, these provinces (that have fallen) will remain under Taliban control.”

-The insurgents circulated photos and a video showing Khan in their captivity as well as video footage that appeared to show captured military helicopters.

-At least 18 civilians were killed and more than 250 wounded in the two-week battle for Herat, according to Mohammad Arif Jalali, head of the city’s public hospital.
-He said more than 50 women and children were among the wounded.
-It’s unclear how many people were killed and wounded in battles elsewhere across the country.

-In Kandahar, insurgents seized the governor’s office and other buildings, witnesses said, adding that the governor and other officials fled.
+In Kandahar, insurgents seized the governor’s office and other buildings, and officials fled, witnesses said.
 They spoke on condition of anonymity because the defeat has yet to be acknowledged by the government, which has not commented on the latest advances.

-The Taliban had earlier attacked a prison in Kandahar and freed inmates inside, officials said.

-On Thursday, Nasima Niazi, a lawmaker from Helmand, said civilians likely had been wounded and killed in airstrikes.
-U.S. Central Command has acknowledged carrying out several strikes in recent days, without providing details or commenting on the concerns over civilian casualties.
+Civilians were likely wounded and killed in airstrikes, Nasima Niazi, a lawmaker from Helmand, said Thursday.
+U.S. Central Command has acknowledged carrying out several strikes in recent days, without providing details.

-Meanwhile in neighboring Pakistan, the country’s national security adviser urged Afghan leaders to seek a politically negotiated settlement with the Taliban to avoid further violence.
+Meanwhile in neighboring Pakistan, the country’s national security adviser urged Afghan leaders to seek a negotiated settlement with the Taliban to avoid further violence.
 Moeed Yusuf made the appeal Friday while speaking to reporters in the Pakistani capital of Islamabad.
-He said the fall of city after city in Afghanistan underscored the need to expedite the peace process.

-This story has been corrected to show that the Taliban have taken 17 provincial capitals, not 18, and to remove a reference to captured helicopters being Black Hawks supplied by the U.S. They are Russian-made Mi-17s.
+Faiez reported from Istanbul and Krauss reported from Jerusalem.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Munir Ahmed in Islamabad, Frank Jordans in Berlin, Jan Olsen in Copenhagen, Denmark, and Edith Lederer at the United Nations contributed to this report.